SkygearIO/guides/auth/social-login/js.md

     skygear.auth.loginOAuthProviderWithRedirect('google', { scopes: ['email'] });
     ```

 2. For production app, please make sure your skygear portal *Allow redirect URLs* contains your sign-up page URL or the callback URL that you specified.
-All URLs will be allowed, if *Allow redirect URLs* are empty.
+All URLs will be allowed, if *Allow redirect URLs* is empty.

     ![Allow redirect URLs](/assets/common/sso-allow-redirect-urls.png)

 ## Login with access token

-If you obtain the access token by 3rd party provider SDK, you can login to provider as follows:
+If you obtain the access token from 3rd party provider SDK, you can login to provider as follows:

 ```javascript
 skygear.auth.loginOAuthProviderWithAccessToken('google', accessToken).then(function (result) {